Yan2020/academic-kickstart/content/home/experience.md

   date_start = "2017-11"
   date_end = "2018-07"
   description = """
-  Develop a machine learning automation platform to help calibrate Cisco wireless products during manufacture
+  Develop a machine learning automation platform to help calibrate Cisco wireless products during manufacture.

   *	Collaborated in designing a hybrid PV panel deployment solution and reduced the total cost by over $9 million, with consideration of shading, power balancing and converter matching constraints.
   *	Managed and monitored timeline of the programï¼ generated daily status report and presented to the leadership.
   *	Supervised and interacted with 12 subcontracting companies to achieve the project milestones.